sonu8797/Hospital-Management-System/README.md

 ```
 http://127.0.0.1:8000/
 ```
-## This project was made by Kriti Bhardwaj, Vinod Meena, Nirbhay Kumar and Sonu Yadav
+## This project was made by Kriti Bhardwaj, Vinod Meena, Nirbhay Kumar and Sonu Kumar Yadav